Laser Hair Removal vs. Waxing: Which Is Better?

 When you’re deciding between hair removal methods, understanding how each one works is the first step.
 Both laser hair removal and waxing aim for smooth, hair-free skin, but they get there in completely different ways.
 One targets the hair follicle for long-term reduction, while the other pulls hair out from the root for temporary results.
 Let’s break down the science behind each process so you can see what’s happening beneath the surface.

-The Laser Hair Removal Process
+What to Expect During Laser Hair Removal

 Laser hair removal might sound complex, but the idea behind it is simple and targeted.
 The treatment uses a concentrated beam of light that is absorbed by the pigment, or melanin, in your hair.
 This light energy converts to heat, which then damages the hair follicle responsible for producing hair.
 By damaging the follicle, the treatment significantly inhibits its ability to grow new hair.
 Because the process relies on targeting pigment, it’s most effective when there is some contrast between your skin and hair color.
 Thankfully, advancements in technology mean that modern laser hair removal is safe and effective for a much wider range of skin tones than ever before.